Emergence of simple and complex contagion dynamics from weighted belief networks: Results

 Once \(\alpha\) and \(\beta\) have been fixed, we compute \(\rho_\infty\), the fraction of nodes that have adopted the zealots' stable belief system at stationarity via numerical simulations.
 For small values of \(\rho_0\) \((\rho_0 < 0.06)\), the new stable belief system is not adopted by the nodes with an already stable belief system and contagion essentially fails to propagate regardless of \(\Omega\) (see Fig.~\ref{fig:results_optimalmodularity}d).
 At, or just above $\rho_0 = 0.06$, all the nodes in the originating community adopt the new belief system if \(\Omega\) is sufficiently small.
-However, when a critical value of \(\Omega\) is exceeded, the intra-community connectivity becomes insufficient to spread the new stable belief system to the whole originating community (see bottom of Fig.~\ref{fig:results_optimalmodularity}e).
+However, when a critical value of \(\Omega\) is exceeded, the intra-community connectivity becomes insufficient to spread the new stable belief system to the whole originating community (Fig.~\ref{fig:results_optimalmodularity}e bottom).

 A larger value of \(\rho_0\) \((\rho_0 = 0.09\)) finally allows for global diffusion of the new stable belief system in the presence of a sufficient number of bridges between the two communities.
 However, increasing the inter-community connectivity at the expense of intra-community connectivity (increasing \(\Omega\)), does not lead to the new stable belief systems being adopted in the originating community and therefore it cannot be transmitted over the entire network, despite the increased number of inter-community links.
-This is reflected in the intermediate range of community strength that allows global adoption of the new stable belief system (see middle of Fig.~\ref{fig:results_optimalmodularity}e).
-The presence of a regime of optimal network modularity, where the adoption of the new stable belief system is maximised, is a phenomenon unique to complex contagion and further buttress the idea that our weighted belief model can exhibit both simple and complex contagion dynamics depending on the stability of belief systems and the type of the incoming belief.
-When \(\rho_0\) becomes even larger, increasing \(\Omega\) doesn't block the local spreading anymore, and thus the global diffusion always happens as long as the network has enough bridges (see top of Fig.~\ref{fig:results_optimalmodularity}e).
+This is reflected in the intermediate range of community strength that allows global adoption of the new stable belief system (Fig.~\ref{fig:results_optimalmodularity}e middle).
+The presence of a regime of optimal network modularity, where the adoption of the new stable belief system is maximized, is a phenomenon unique to complex contagion (see section S5 for our mathematical argument that this phenomenon does not appear in simple contagion) and further buttress the idea that our weighted belief model can exhibit both simple and complex contagion dynamics depending on the stability of belief systems and the type of the incoming belief.
+When \(\rho_0\) becomes even larger, increasing \(\Omega\) doesn't block the local spreading anymore, and thus the global diffusion always happens as long as the network has enough bridges (Fig.~\ref{fig:results_optimalmodularity}e top).